dstdev/base-cluster-docs/docs/jobs/index.md

     It is good practice to always set the account option (`--account=<NERSC Project>`).

-    Information about available NERSC projects is avaliable on [iris](https://iris.nersc.gov) and via the `iris` command on NERSC systems.

 The full list of directives is documented in the man pages for the `sbatch` command (see `man sbatch`).
 Each option can be specified